GuidesExpo Application ServicesAPI Reference

 2

-In the Settings app, navigate to Privacy & Security > Developer Mode.
+Go to the Settings app, and navigate to Privacy & Security > Developer Mode.

 3

 Enable the toggle.
 You will receive a prompt from iOS to restart your device.
-Press Restart to do so.
+Press Restart.

 4

-After the device restarts, unlock your device; a system alert should appear.
-Press Turn On and then, when prompted, enter your passcode.
+After the device restarts, unlock your device.
+A system alert should appear.
+Press Turn On and then, when prompted, enter your device's passcode.

-Developer Mode is now enabled, and you can now run internal distribution builds and local development builds.
+Developer Mode is now enabled.
+You can now interact with your internal distribution builds and local development builds.

-You can turn off Developer Mode at any time, but note that you'll need to follow this same process again in order to re-enable it.
+You can turn off Developer Mode at any time.
+However, you'll need to repeat this same process to re-enable it.